PhyUnfold-Net: Advancing Remote Sensing Change Detection with Physics-Guided Deep Unfolding: Abstract

 \section{Abstract}

-Bi-temporal change detection is highly sensitive to acquisition discrepancies, including illumination, season, and atmosphere, which often cause false alarms.
-We observe that genuine changes exhibit higher patch-wise singular-value entropy (SVE) than pseudo changes in the feature-difference space.
+Bi-temporal change detection is highly sensitive to acquisition discrepancies, including illumination, seasonal, and atmospheric variations, which often cause false alarms.
+We observe that genuine changes tend to exhibit higher patch-wise singular-value entropy (SVE) than unchanged or nuisance-dominated regions in the feature-difference space.
 Motivated by this physical prior, we propose PhyUnfold-Net, a physics-guided deep unfolding framework that formulates change detection as an explicit decomposition problem.
-The proposed Iterative Change Decomposition Module (ICDM) unrolls a multi-step solver to progressively separate mixed discrepancy features into a change component and a nuisance component.
-To stabilize this process, we introduce a staged Exploration-and-Constraint loss (S-SEC), which encourages component separation in early steps while constraining nuisance magnitude in later steps to avoid degenerate solutions.
+The proposed Iterative Change Decomposition Module (ICDM) unrolls a multi-step solver that progressively separates mixed discrepancy features into change and nuisance components.
+To stabilize this process, we introduce a Staged Separation Exploration-and-Constraint loss (S-SEC), which promotes component separation in early steps and constrains nuisance magnitude in later steps to reduce degenerate solutions.
 We further design a Wavelet Spectral Suppression Module (WSSM) to suppress acquisition-induced spectral mismatch before decomposition.
-Experiments on four benchmarks show improvements over state-of-the-art methods, with gains under challenging conditions. \keywords{Remote sensing \and Bi-temporal change detection \and Deep unfolding \and Singular-value entropy}
+Experiments on four benchmarks demonstrate consistent improvements, with PhyUnfold-Net achieving the best F1 and IoU on all four datasets among the methods compared. \keywords{Remote sensing \and Bi-temporal change detection \and Deep unfolding \and Singular-value entropy}